Hwang-Tae-Gum/Cats_and_Dogs_Classification/README.md

 Data Augmentation	Resize, RandomHorizontalFlip, Normalize Loss Function	CrossEntropyLoss
 ```
+## Training and Validation Process
+- Training (train_epoch):
+The train_epoch function handles the training of the model for one epoch.
+It iterates through the training data loader, computes the loss using the criterion, performs backpropagation, and updates the model parameters using the optimizer.
+Additionally, it calculates the training accuracy and logs the progress for monitoring purposes.

+- Validation (validate):
+The validate function evaluates the model's performance on the validation dataset.
+It iterates through the validation data loader, computes the loss using the criterion, and calculates validation accuracy.
+This function does not update model parameters but is used to assess generalization performance.

 ## Improvements and Future Updates
 - Apply transfer learning using pretrained models (e.g., ResNet, EfficientNet)